Ekleog/reord/README.md

 You can (and should) sprinkle `reord` function calls throughout your production code, as it will compile to noops when the `test` feature is not set.

 On the other hand, given this convenience was a goal, `reord` uses global variables to proxy information on the running test.
 This means that a threaded test framework like `cargo test` will not work with multiple `reord` tests.
 You should use `cargo nextest` when having tests that use `reord`.

+If `reord` actually finds a bug in your code, you can get detailed logging of the thread interleaving pattern by turning on the `tracing` feature. `reord` outputs logs at the `TRACE` level.
+Note that the `tracing` feature currently requires `tokio_unstable`, so `RUSTFLAGS="--cfg tokio_unstable"`.
+When `tokio::task::id` gets stabilized, this will no longer be necessary.
+Meanwhile, please do not depend on the `tracing` feature without careful consideration!